RE-ProBot/VALORANT-EXTERNAL/README.md

 ## <a id="discord"></a>👾 〢 Discord

 ### https://discord.gg/rtASTKcgAu
-Discord Server for Questions, Help, Support, Contact, etc.
+Discord Server for Questions, Support, Premium versions and more!

 ---